Rui-Zhang1997/python-intro/python.md

 In order to find the package, Python keeps a list of directories in which to look for each module, accessible through the `sys.path` attribute.

 ### Custom Modules
-Obviously, there has to be a way to access custom modules.
+Obviously, there has to be a way to access custom modules, such as those in the current project directory.
+In order to do so, there are a few ways.
+The first, not recommended way, is to append the path to the project root to sys.path at the start of the program.
+The second way is through the use of a **virtual environment**.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2NjI2NDM4LC0xNTczMDM4Mzc5LDEwNT
+eyJoaXN0b3J5IjpbMTkzMTY2NDQzMSwtMTU3MzAzODM3OSwxMD
-k0MTM5MzYsMTczOTE3NzQ3OSwzMDcwMTU2NjYsLTE0NTU2MTY2
+U5NDEzOTM2LDE3MzkxNzc0NzksMzA3MDE1NjY2LC0xNDU1NjE2
-ODIsLTE0ODA1ODc5MSw0MTU2ODgzOTldfQ==
+NjgyLC0xNDgwNTg3OTEsNDE1Njg4Mzk5XX0=
 -->